 Access to Resources: Being in a FIG also means having easy access to the resources you need to succeed.
 Students work with their FIG Assistant and FIG Faculty to create a plan for their schedules, ensuring they find a path to completing their general education requirement and the requirements for their major.
 Your FIG Assistant and FIG Faculty will help you find a way to fit in club involvement, internships, study abroad opportunities, and all the great classes you want to take while on campus.

-Connections to Faculty: One unique benefit of joining a FIG is direct contact with a faculty member in your first term on campus.
-Many students go through their first two years of college without ever talking to a professor face-to-face.
-This becomes an issue later on when jobs, scholarships, internships, etc. require letters of recommendation from professors.
+Connections to Faculty: One unique benefit of joining a FIG is direct contact with a faculty member during your first term on campus.
+Establishing relationships with professors and faculty members gives students a better chance of receiving letters of recommendation needed for jobs, scholarships, internships, etc. in the future.

 The FIG offers a great chance to meet a professor and get to know them as a person, not just as a teacher responsible for giving grades.
 In the 2016 academic year, about 98% of FIG students felt that they connected with their FIG professor.
 These relationships often continue throughout students’ entire college careers, as faculty members become not just mentors but friends as well!